-“The Augsburg College community is deeply committed to what it means to build a sustainable urban environment.
+“The Augsburg community is deeply committed to what it means to build a sustainable urban environment.
 We are uniquely situated in a city neighborhood and are privileged to have a variety of opportunities to explore the interconnectedness of urban life with both human and natural forces.
 Our relationships with our diverse neighbors, with the Mississippi River, and with other neighborhoods in our vibrant city are opportunities for learning, for civic engagement, and for faithful service.
 We are proud of what we do to honor sustainability, but also deeply aware of the need for ongoing vigilance and wise stewardship of the gifts of our environment.”

 –President Paul C. Pribbenow

-As a Lutheran college in and of the city, Augsburg imagines environmental stewardship as central to its mission.
-Featured in our curriculum and grounded in our daily practices, attention to ecological concerns shapes much of our work, both on campus and off.
+As a Lutheran university situated in the city, Augsburg imagines environmental stewardship as central to its mission.
+A longstanding commitment to service means we pay close attention to our surroundings locally and globally.
+Featured in our curriculum and grounded in our daily practices, attention to ecological concerns shapes much of our work both on and off campus.